 The plans at the top-end of HostGator’s line are still just as good.
 Often, hosts will lean heavily in one direction, unbalanced at either end of the spectrum.
 Such is not the case at HostGator, with each plan tweaked just right for the price, each delivering a range of features.

 It’s easy to upgrade your plan as well.
 The support at HostGator is top-notch and will guide you through any changes in configuration as your site grows.
 While you will be moving to different forms of hosting, HostGator makes the process simple.

 It’s difficult to find any reason not to like HostGator.
 It matches the needs of small business one for one, and still has the means to accommodate large businesses.
 If you’re looking for a one stop shop, HostGator is probably for you.
-Read our HostGator review to learn more, or try it out for yourself with a 45-day money back guarantee.
+Read our HostGator review to learn more, or try it out for yourself with a Best Web Hosting for Small Business.